 The SRH 440s are not sports headphones.
 They will easily slip off your ears if you're doing high-intensity activities like running or working out.
 On the upside, they're stable enough during casual use and the detachable cable will disconnect if it's hooked on something provided you haven't locked it into the ear cups.

 Very good Bass Range performance.
 Low-frequency extension is at 50Hz, which is decent.
 Low-bass, responsible for thump and rumble, is lacking by about 4dB.
 But the SRH 400 has more low-bass than SRH 240A.
 Bass and high-bass are nearly flat and within 0.50dB of our target.
+Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+The response here represents the average bass response and your experience may vary.

 Excellent Mid Range performance.
 The response is virtually flat, but consistently over our target by about 2dB.
 This gives a slight emphasis to the Mid Range, over Bass and Treble.